Further consultation being prepared on North Devon Link Road

 Around Barnstaple itself an option has been developed to improve the capacity of junctions and to widen the existing road to provide two lanes in each direction with a central double white line and a speed restriction.
 No improvements are being considered between Tiverton and South Molton at this stage.

-The consultation will run from Friday 9 June until Friday 28 July with an online questionnaire available at new.devon.gov.uk/haveyoursay and a number of exhibitions will also be held at:
+The consultation will run from Friday 9 June until Friday 28 July with an online questionnaire available at www.devon.gov.uk/haveyoursay and a number of exhibitions will also be held at: